apache/felix/healthcheck/docs/felix-health-checks.md

 The MBean gives access to the `Result` and the log, as shown on the screenshot below.

 ### Health Check Servlet
-Starting with version 1.2.4 of the `org.apache.felix.healthcheck.core` bundle, a flexible Health Checks execution servlet is available.
+The health check servlet allows to query the checks via http.
 It provides similar features to the Web Console plugin described above, with output in HTML, JSON (plain or jsonp) and TXT (concise or verbose) formats (see HTML format rendering page for more documentation).

 The Health Checks Servlet is disabled by default, to enable it create an OSGi configuration like